TransformerLensOrg/TransformerLens/README.md

 <img src="https://i.imgur.com/MgObeUE.png">

-This is intended as a one-time code drop. <b>The authors recommend those interested in mechanistic interpretability using (and contributing!) to the <a href="https://github.com/neelnanda-io/Easy-Transformer">Easy Transformer</a> library, off of which this is forked</b>.
-Contact arthur@rdwrs.com or open an issue or PR for issues with the code.
+This is intended as a one-time code drop. <b>The authors recommend those interested in mechanistic interpretability using the <a href="https://github.com/neelnanda-io/Easy-Transformer">Easy Transformer</a> library</b>.
+Contact arthur@rdwrs.com or open an issue or PR for issues with this repository.

 # Setup